Bodacious/genderize/README.md

 Genderize is a simple Rails gem for adding gender helper methods to Rails models.

+_New:_
+- (0.1.1) options to coerce invalid input to nil or to coerce empty string to nil
-_New:_ we now have non-binary as an option
+- (0.1.0) we now have non-binary as an option

 ## Example